|St. Thérèse, pray for us!|

 The nurse came back shortly thereafter to pass along my prescriptions for pain and nausea as well as all of my post-op instructions: Have someone with you for at least another 24 hours in case you get lightheaded and lose consciousness.
 No driving, no alcohol, no signing documents or making important decisions, no showering for 24 hours, no lifting anything heavier than 10 pounds for 1 week, no sexual intercourse for 2 weeks.
 Rest, wear the compression stockings for another 24 hours, and call if you have any of the terrifying symptoms rattled off to me on a sheet of paper.
 As part of the routine, the nurse gave me a pamphlet on miscarriage with a fake white rose.
 I couldn't help but feel terrible for the sweet nurse as she had to give me the rose and the pamphlet and say that she was very sorry.
 She suggested that Philip pull up the car while she got me a wheelchair and said that we'd meet at the front.

 Since coming home from the hospital Monday morning, I feel like I've been living in a haze.
-I know a lot of that's the strong medicine that I'm on, but I know more of it is my mind and heart struggling to catch up with what my body has been through and the reality that Thérèse is gone.
+I know a lot of that's the strong medicine that I'm on, but I know more of it is my mind and heart struggling to catch up with what my body has been through.
+That, and the reality that Thérèse is gone.
 Our amazing family and friends have been helping to take care of Janie and Walt since I've needed rest and haven't been able to do it on my own yet.
 Hopefully I'll be ready by Monday if not sooner.
 In the meantime, Philip is cutting back on his hours, and he's going to work until dinnertime instead of staying overnight for his scheduled 28-hour shifts.
 He'll have this weekend off, so hopefully we can use that time to begin processing what happened this past week.

 I will be spending tomorrow at the hospital getting a blood transfusion.
 I am still very weak and get lightheaded when I spend any time on my feet.
 My doctor hopes that the blood transfusion will help me to get my strength back.
 Philip is taking the day off to be at home with the kids after I get checked in.
-I'm actually looking forward to have an entire day to be alone with my thoughts, read some books about losing a baby, and pray.
+I'm actually looking forward to have an entire day to be alone with my thoughts, read some books about miscarriage, and pray.
 It will be nice to have some much-needed silence.

 Last night, Philip and I promised each other that whether we feel like it or not, we'll set aside some time before bed to check in with one another and talk about whatever we're thinking.
 Our thoughts might be incomplete, painful to hear, or slowly choked out between sobs, but we'll need to share them.
 I keep telling Philip that it's okay for us to process things differently and that we were forced to live out that night in the hospital individually, but that we need to share that experience with each other so that we can heal.